DmitriySalnikov/OBSNotifier/README.md

 * Separate settings for each plugin
 * Adjusting the position and offsets of notifications
 * Configurable notification display time
-* Ability to choose which types of notifications to display
-* Ability to set custom settings
 * Highly customizable default plugin
 * Nvidia-like plugin out of the box
+* Ability to choose which types of notifications to display
+* Ability to quickly open saved files

 ## [Download](https://github.com/DmitriySalnikov/OBSNotifier/releases/latest)